- Search The Registry

 *The birth of Francis Fredric is celebrated on this date in 1809.
 He was a Black abolitionist and publisher.

 He was born a slave on a plantation in Fauquier County, Virginia.
-When he was fourteen years old, Fredric's master moved to Mason County, Kentucky.
+When he was fourteen, Fredric's master moved to Mason County, Kentucky.
 His master's wife used him as a house slave.
 However, after attending a prayer meeting, he was so badly whipped he ran away.
 He was free for nine weeks but was captured and received 107 lashes of the whip again.

-In this first-hand account, Frederic exposed a darker side of slavery, which included both physical violence and masters intentionally preventing slaves from learning.
+In this first-hand account, Frederic exposed a darker side of slavery, including physical violence and masters intentionally preventing slaves from learning.
 His narrative also contains humorous anecdotes about slave life at his master's plantation.
 He described his escape on the Underground Railroad, his travels abroad, and the work he pursued when returning to the United States.
 The death of Francis Fredric is not known.